Police stop 12-year-old boy from driving across Australia

 - Recipe: Bacon-Wrapped Corn on the Cob with Charred Lime Crema

+On Saturday, he stopped to get fuel at a gas station in the town of Cobar and left without paying, station manager Vamshi Reddy said.

+“When I saw him, he looked like a nice person who was maybe 19 or 20,” Reddy said on Monday.
+“When police told me he was 12 … I was shocked.”

-Police have released no details on why the boy wanted to drive the Perth, whether he would be charged or whether he had refueled during his journey.
+Officials have released no details about why the boy wanted to drive to Perth or whether he would be charged with any crime.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.